Kotlin/KEEP/proposals/context-parameters.md

 ### Extended resolution algorithm

-**§23** *(declaration with context parameters)*: The context parameters declared for a callable are available in the same way as "regular" value parameters in the body of the function.
-Both value and context parameters are introduced in the same scope, there is no shadowing between them.
+**§7.2** *(declaration with context parameters)*: The context parameters declared for a callable are available in the same way as "regular" value parameters in the body of the function.
+Both value and context parameters are introduced in the same scope, there is no shadowing between them (remember that parameters names must be unique across both value and context parameters),

-**§24** *(applicability, lambdas)*: Building the constraint system is modified for lambda arguments.
+**§7.3** *(applicability, lambdas)*: Building the constraint system is modified for lambda arguments.
 Compared with the [Kotlin specification](https://kotlinlang.org/spec/overload-resolution.html#description), the type of the parameter _U<sub>m</sub>_ is replaced with _nocontext(U<sub>m</sub>)_, where _nocontext_ removes the initial `context` block from the function type.

-**§25** *(applicability, context resolution)*: After the first phase of function applicability -- checking the type constraint problem -- an additional **context resolution** phase is inserted.
+**§7.4** *(applicability, context resolution)*: After the first phase of function applicability -- checking the type constraint problem -- an additional **context resolution** phase is inserted.
 For each potentially applicable callable, for each context parameter, we traverse the tower of scopes looking for **exactly one** default receiver or context parameter with a compatible type.

 There are three possible outcomes of this process: